 McMechan is also director of the Geophysical Consortium at UT Dallas.
-The consortium is in its 26th year and maintains a well-established scientific format that supports students in performing geosciences research.
-It also allows them to present those findings to industry leaders — a boost to budding scientists' work.
+Established in 1987, the consortium maintains a well-established scientific format that supports students in performing geosciences research.
+It also allows them to present those findings to industry leaders — a boost to budding scientists’ work.

 In 1997, McMechan was awarded the Virgil Kauffman Gold Medal for technical achievement by the Society of Exploration Geophysicists.

 In 2010, he was given the School of Natural Sciences and Mathematics Outstanding Teaching Award, where he was cited for his dedication to mentoring students.